-To find new clients during Covid is hard.
-There is so much negativity floating around at the moment, It can be challenging to not absorb it all up.
+There is so much negativity floating around in the world, It can be challenging to not absorb it all up.
 This doesn’t mean that you have to take everything you get given.
-It also doesn’t mean that you can’t fire a client when thing aren’t working out.
+It also doesn’t mean that you can’t fire a client when things aren’t working out.

 When things come to an end, keep up the strong and positive impression by delivering top quality work in a punctual manner.
 Be professional at all times because your brand can be destroyed a lot easier than it can be built.